datacarpentry/openrefine-socialsci/index.md

 > ## Getting Started
 >
 > Data Carpentry's teaching is hands-on, so participants are encouraged to use
-> their own computers to insure the proper setup of tools for an efficient
+> their own computers to ensure the proper setup of tools for an efficient
 > workflow.
 >
 > **These lessons assume no prior knowledge of the skills or tools.**